plugin-icon

 Ultimo aggiornamento

-GigRoute Events is a WordPress event management plugin built for music bands, artists, stand-up performers, show-business teams, venues, and entertainment websites that need a clean way to publish upcoming shows and guide visitors toward tickets.
+GigRoute Events is a WordPress event management plugin built for bands, musicians, artists, stand-up performers, show business teams, venues, and entertainment websites that need a clean way to publish upcoming shows and guide visitors toward tickets.

 The plugin adds a dedicated Event post type, event details, ticket URLs, location taxonomies, event statuses, posters, frontend filters, and a dynamic Gutenberg block for displaying tour dates and live events anywhere on your site.